Ace17/dscripten/README.md

   Here's what you should get:

   ```
-  $ which -a llvm-config                                                                                                                                                                                                                                                                ~/projects/dscripten
+  $ which -a llvm-config
-  /tmp/toolchains/llvm-js/bin/llvm-config
   /tmp/toolchains/llvm-native/bin/llvm-config
   ```

-  If the llvm-config don't appear in this order, emcc will not work.
+  If you have more than one llvm-config appearing in this list, you're asking for trouble and the build might not work.

 * Run the build script (it just sets some variables before calling the makefile)